jmrashed/ecommerce/README.md

 ## Features

-- **Product Catalogs**: Easily manage product listings, categories, and attributes.
+- **Product Catalogs**: Manage products, categories, brands, and attributes.
 - **Shopping Cart**: Add, update, and remove items from the cart with session management.
+- **Wishlist**: Customers can add products to their wishlist for future reference.
+- **Product Reviews**: Customers can review products and view all reviews per product.
-- **Checkout System**: Streamlined checkout process with customizable steps.
+- **Checkout System**: Streamlined checkout process with customizable steps and shipping selection.
-- **Payment Gateway Integrations**: Support for multiple payment gateways (e.g., Stripe, PayPal).
+- **Coupon/Discount System**: Apply and remove coupons for cart discounts.
 - **Order Management**: Track and manage orders from creation to fulfillment.
+- **Shipping Management**: Admin can manage shipping methods; customers select shipping during checkout.
+- **Customer Panel**: Dashboard, orders, addresses, reviews, wishlist, and profile management for customers.
+- **Admin Panel**: Full management of products, categories, brands, orders, customers, reviews, coupons, shippings, and dashboard.
 - **Multi-language and Currency Support**: Cater to a global audience with localization features.
 - **Responsive Design**: Ensure a seamless experience across all devices.